██████╗ █████╗ ██╗ ██╗

 Restart Claude Code fully (Cmd+Q on Mac, not just closing the window).

-Verify it worked: Ask Claude "Do you have rah_ tools available?" — you should see tools like rah_add_node, rah_search_nodes, etc.
+Verify it worked: Ask Claude whether RA-H tools are available.
+You should see tools like queryNodes, retrieveQueryContext, and createNode.

 Available Tools